 Comparative Negligence is a concern in a third party lawsuit.
-If you have been seriously injured in a car crash – enough that it substantially impairs your way of life – your auto accident attorney may recommend filing a Third Party Lawsuit against the at-fault driver.
+If you have been seriously injured in a car accident in Michigan– enough that it substantially impairs your way of life – your auto accident attorney may recommend filing a Third Party Lawsuit against the at-fault driver.
 In many cases who is to blame for a crash is clear.
 But sometimes, there is a question of whether the injured motorist is partially responsible for the collision.
 That’s where comparative negligence comes into play.

 Comparative negligence is a legal concept that applies in all types of personal injury or “tort” lawsuits.
 It comes from the idea that a person should not be able to sue and receive compensation for something that was his or her fault.